 - The do loop on line 12: - Is vectorized - Has a vectorization factor of four (there are four 32-bit integer lanes) - Has an interleave factor of two (the loop was unrolled twice) - The for loop on line 19 is unrolled 16 times.
-This means it is completely unrolled, with no remaining loops. - All three instances of call foo() are inlined

-arm-opt-report reference on page 48

-Arm Compiler for Linux and Arm Allinea Studio
+This means it is completely unrolled, with no remaining loops. - All three instances of call foo() are inlined arm-opt-report reference on page 49 Arm Compiler for Linux Help and tutorials arm-opt-report uses a YAML optimization record, as produced by the -fsave-optimization-record option of LLVM, to output annotated source code that shows the various optimization decisions taken by the compiler.

-Take a trial

-Help and tutorials